The Ins and Outs of Birth-Related Medical Malpractice

-When a mother or child is injured during prenatal care, childbirth, or postpartum care, many families immediately think of cerebral palsy as the common injury.
-Although doctor and staff negligence is a well-known cause of that particular disorder, there are many other types of birth-related medical malpractice that can lead to injury.
+When a mother or child is injured during prenatal care, childbirth, or postpartum care, many families immediately think of cerebral palsy as a common injury.
+Although the doctor and staff negligence is a well-known cause of that particular disorder, there are many other types of birth-related medical malpractice that can lead to injury.
 Accordingly, if you or someone you love has suffered a pregnancy or childbirth-related injury and believe the injury was someone else’s fault, do not hesitate to contact an experienced New York medical malpractice attorney immediately.
 Doing so can ensure that you and your family receive adequate compensation for physician or staff malpractice.

 How Does Birth-Related Medical Malpractice Occur?

-Simply stated, birth defects and other pregnancy and birth-related injuries occur to mothers and children when a doctor, nurse, technician, or other medical professional fails to abide by the standard of care widely accepted in the medical community of which they are a part.
+Simply stated, birth defects and other pregnancy and birth-related injuries occur to mothers and children when a doctor, nurse, technician, or other medical professional fails to abide by the standard of care widely accepted in the medical community of which they are apart.
 This means that the medical professional fails to use a reasonable standard of care when diagnosing, examining, delivering or otherwise practicing medicine related to pregnancy, childbirth, or the care of the mother.